 The provisions of the Planning Act shall be used to acquire land dedications for park or other recreational purposes.
 In the case of residential lands, the dedication is limited to 5% of the lands being subdivided or developed whereas in the case of commercial and industrial development, the dedication is limited to 2%.
-In the case of medium density residential development, the Municipality may require lands be dedicated for park or other recreational purposes at the rate of 1.0 hectare for every 300 dwelling units.
+In the case of medium density residential development, the Municipality may require lands be dedicated for park or other recreational purposes at the rate of 1.0 hectare for every 300 dwelling units, or where cash-in-lieu of parkland is accepted, it shall be provided at a calculated rate of one hectare per 500 dwelling units.